Customer service staff in the Spokane Regional Office are available for walk-in service 9 a.m. to 4 p.m.

 Be bear aware

-It’s camping season so a reminder to keep a clean camp.
+With camping season here, a reminder to keep a clean camp.
 Bears have extremely sensitive noses and can smell food or trash from a long distance.
-If available where you are camping, use the bear-proof trash containers to stash your trash.
-If they are full, double bag your trash and lock it in your trunk.
-Never leave trash outside.
+If available where you are camping, use bear-resistant trash containers to stash your trash.
+If they are full or unavailable, double bag your trash and lock it in your trunk.
+Never leave food or trash outside while sleeping or away from your camp.

-Store food, beverages, and toiletries in bear proof food lockers.
+Store food, beverages, and toiletries in bear-resistant food lockers.
 If not an option, leave these items in your trunk or vehicle.
 Don’t bring anything with an odor into your tent, including food, beverages, scented products, gum, toothpaste, sunscreen, or insect repellent.
-And always carry your bear spray when out in the woods.
+And always carry bear spray and know how to use it when out in the woods.
+More information on avoiding conflict with bears can be found on WDFW’s living with bears web page.

 Urban bears

-Keep garbage cans with tight-fitting lids in a shed, garage, or fenced area.
-Spray garbage cans and dumpsters regularly with disinfectants to reduce odors.
-Keep fish parts and meat waste in your freezer until they can be disposed of properly.
-If bears are common in your area, consider investing in a commercially available bear-proof garbage container.
-Many solid waste companies offer them now.
+Keep garbage cans with tight-fitting lids in a shed, garage, or fenced area and if bears are common in your area, consider investing in a commercially available bear-resistant garbage container.
+Many solid waste companies offer them.

 Invasive Species Check Station